 I read that quitting smoking is also good for sleep apnea.
 So I am making a plan for that.
 They also recommend not drinking.
 And I can’t drink with vertigo so already acing that one!
 Score!
 But the smoking is another factor I can control.

-The third factor to consider for me are my allergies and asthma.
+The third factor to consider for me is my allergies and asthma.
 I figure my asthma which has been not well managed for the last 2 years will improve if I quit smoking- so that will be resolved.
 And I can help the allergies with other measures depending on the season.